Best Ever French Onion Soup Recipe

 - Don’t skip the secret ingredient: BRANDY!
 This adds a wonderful depth of flavor.
 I’ve heard you can also use white wine or sherry, but I have not tried those options!

 - It’s all about the final touch.
-Adding the toasted baguette and cheese.
+Adding the toasted bread and cheese.
 While the soup was simmering, I sliced a baguette (from my grocery bakery) and toasted it in the oven.
 I also shredded some Gruyere cheese to have ready.
-When the soup was done simmering, ladle it into your oven safe crocks and top with a couple of slices of baguette and a handful of cheese.
+When the soup was done simmering, ladle it into your oven safe crocks and top with baguette slices and a handful of cheese.
 Broil for a few minutes in the oven until melted!

 - If you don’t have oven safe crocks, you can toast the baguette with the cheese on them, then drop them onto your individual bowls of soup!
 ENJOY